aleksei-mashlakov/aleksei-mashlakov.github.io/_posts/2023-02-05-visualisation.md

 ---
 layout: distill
-title: Visualisation of mutivariate timeseries data with plotly
+title: Visualisation of mutivariate timeseries data
-description: an example of a distill-style blog post and main elements
+description: an example of figures with plotly
 giscus_comments: true
 date: 2023-02-05